 Severe Thunderstorm Watch

-Saturday night: Storms fade as the exit east during the evening and overnight.
-Patchy fog and partly cloudy.
-Lows in the upper 60s to lower 70s.
+Saturday night: A new scattered shower/storm possible through the late night.
+Patchy fog with lows in the upper 60s to lower 70s.

 Sunday: Mostly cloudy to partly sunny.
 Not as hot or muggy.
 Highs in the low to mid 80s.
 Light northeast breeze.